-the Plan is referred to as the "Trust"), and the Company's shares and an amount of cash equal to the market price of the Company's shares (hereinafter referred to as the "company's shares, etc.") are provided through the Trust to the Directors, Etc. pursuant to the Directors Stock Remuneration Regulation to be established by the Company and Chubu Electric Power Miraiz.
+The Plan is a performance-linked stock remuneration plan whereby shares in the Company will be acquired through a trust funded with cash contributed by the Company (hereinafter, the trust established pursuant to the Plan is referred to as the "Trust"), and the Company's shares and an amount of cash equal to the market price of the Company's shares (hereinafter referred to as the "company's shares, etc.") are provided through the Trust to the Directors, Etc. pursuant to the Directors Stock Remuneration Regulation to be established by the Company and Chubu Electric Power Miraiz.
 Each Directors, Etc. will receive the Company's shares, etc. after the retirement of such Directors, Etc., in principle.

-(b) The Company's shares that remain in Trust
+(2) The Company's shares that remain in Trust

 The Company's shares that remain in the Trust are recorded in equity as treasury stock at the book value of the Trust (excluding any amount equivalent to expenses attributable).
-The book value of such treasury stock was ¥609 million (\$4,975 thousand) and the number of shares was 412 thousand shares at the end of this consolidated fiscal year.
+The book value of such treasury stock was ¥571 million (\$4,281 thousand) and the number of shares was 386 thousand shares at the end of this consolidated fiscal year.